Younessmosstawa/Younessmosstawa/README.md

 You can click the Preview link to take a look at your changes.
 --->
 I know that hamidi Chaffek know all about the cryptomoney i had finded my computer and i had gived my father feel everyone that he recognize him
-I had the idea of all the people in Ain chifa
+I had the idea of all the people in Ain chifa  i know all the people buyed the whide in derb mila and i have for a long time this idea and i can always